DavidBuck/angular-graphql-apollo-example/README.md

-# Angular 9 GraphQL Apollo Example
+# Angular 10 GraphQL Apollo Example

-This is a simple Angular 9 example that uses Apollo Angular to run queries and mutations on a mock GraphQL Backend.
+This is a simple Angular 10 example that uses Apollo Angular to run queries and mutations on a mock GraphQL Backend.

-Run `npm run start` to start the json-graphql-serve and the Angular client.
+Run `npm run start` to start the json-graphql-server and the Angular client.

 ## Tools